Get insider access

 Volume 117.59 in³ (1,926.99 cm³)

 Unlike previous versions of these headphones, including the Beats Studio3 Wireless and the Beats Studio Wireless, they come with a soft pouch instead of a hard case.
 This provides less protection against being dropped or crushed than a hardback case.
-However, the fabric is still quite thick and zips close to protect against dust and spills.
+However, the fabric is still quite thick, and the case zips closed to protect against dust and spills.

 7.5